 Covid: Five ways to stop the spread

-- Cover up: wear a face covering inside wherever a 2 metre distance isn’t possible.
+- Cover up: wear a face covering inside where required.

-- Keep your distance: maintain 2 metres, use the one-way systems on campus.
+- Keep your distance: maintain two metres, use the one-way systems on campus.

 - Wash up: wash your hands and sanitise them regularly.

 - Self-isolate and test: if you get symptoms, however mild, get tested straight away and follow self-isolation advice.
 If you receive a positive test result, you should inform us using our COVID-19 reporting form.

-- Socialise sensibly: follow local guidance on who you can socialise with and where.
+- Socialise sensibly: follow local guidance on how you can socialise with others.